 Reese also said his company didn’t want to invest 10 years and billions of dollars in an area so “fraught with uncertainty,” and therefore concluded that standing up biotechs or establishing public-private partnerships would be more encouraging approaches.

 Pfizer’s story was similar.
 It had drugs fail in Alzheimer’s and Huntington’s disease in the years leading up to 2018, when the company decided to take a handful of compounds and create a CNS-focused spin-out with Bain Capital.
 Pfizer said the move allowed it to redirect money to areas of greater expertise.

 Across neuroscience, clinical failures have stacked up because drugmakers didn’t know enough about how the diseases work.
 These failures then made further investments a riskier proposition for big pharma.

 At the same time, researchers were developing impressive new drugs in different diseases, most notably cancer, which spurred large companies to re-prioritize.
 Since most didn’t have an extensive list of promising brain drugs, neuroscience proved easier research to discontinue.

-A consequence of the reprioritization, however, is a relative lack of big pharma resources invested in developing new, effective therapies for some of the world’s most common illnesses.
+Now, a consequence of the reprioritization is a relative lack of big pharma resources invested in developing new, effective therapies for some of the world’s most common illnesses.
 While “me-too” cancer drugs proliferate, there are few, if any, novel treatments for diseases like Alzheimer’s, Parkinson’s and depression, each of which affect millions of patients.